 • Convey a simple, clear meaning at a glance

-• Be placed so as to give road users time to respond
+• Be placed to give road users time to respond

 • Command respect

-Using standard signs assists in their quick recognition, as does uniformity of shape, color and lettering for each type.
-To obtain the full benefits of standardization, the signs must be used in a consistent manner.
+Using standard signs assists in their quick recognition, as does uniformity of shape, color, and lettering for each type.
+To obtain the full benefits of standardization, the signs must be used consistently.

-It is important that the message be presented in a simple way.
-The new signs make a great use of pictorial symbols, as these are much more effective than words, and can be understood by those who cannot read.
+The message must be presented commonly.
+The new signs make great use of pictorial symbols, as these are much more effective than words, and can be understood by those who cannot read.
 Signs with words are used only where there is no alternative.

 Signs must have sufficient impact to be noticed by drivers.
 This has been taken into account in the design of the signs, but the size and siting of the sign are also relevant.
 For most signs there are several permitted sizes, and it is largely the speed of the traffic at the site that determines which size is appropriate.

 The symbols and legends on signs must be easy to read.
-This has influenced the design of the symbols, lettering, letter spacing, colors, etc., but size is again of most importance, as drivers who are travelling fast need to be able to recognize a sign from a long distance away.
+This has influenced the design of the symbols, lettering, letter spacing, colors, etc., but the size is again of most importance, as drivers who are traveling fast need to be able to recognize a sign from a long-distance away.
 This means that the symbols and lettering need to be large enough to enable drivers to recognize them at the required distance.

 Traffic signs must be visible at night.
 They should preferably be reflectorized so that they show up clearly in vehicle headlights.